core-wg/senml-spec/draft-jennings-core-senml.md

 U+0001 and U+007F are allowed which corresponds to the ASCII {{RFC0020}} subset of UTF-8 with the exception of characters found in the String Value.

 Characters in the String Value are encoded TODO.
-Open Issue How.
+Open Issue How to encode strings.

 The root content consists of an array with and JSON object for each SenML Record.